egberts/egberts.github.io-src/content/articles/smtp-bimi-pki.md

 CA authorities that provide BIMI certs are called "Verified Mark Certificate (VMC) CA authority".
 Entrust, DigiSign, Comodo are most of the VMC providers.

-And one new X509v3 extension for embeddeding the same logo inside the PEM certificate:
+And one new X509v3 extension for embedding the same logo inside the PEM certificate:

 * 1.3.6.1.5.5.7.1.12 (Logotype; id-pe-logotype; not parsable by OpenSSL; no value field)